tacoinfra/kiln/docs/tests/008-voting.md

      ```shell
      $(nix-build --no-out-link -A tests.protocol)/bin/protocol-test app
      ```
+  4. Wait for the `protocol-test` script to say the following (should only take a few seconds after starting the script):
+     ```
+     Flextesa.daemons-upgrade:
+       Kiln-Configuration DONE  Kiln was configured at `app/config`
+     ```
+  5. Start Kiln:
+     ```shell
+     (cd app && ./backend)
+     ```
+  6. Add a Kiln Node and wait for it to sync.
+  7. Add a Kiln baker and use the account that has a lot of tez.
+  8. Set the high-water mark of the baker to 0.
-  4. Wait for the `protocol-test` script to get to a point where it says the following (it may take a minute or so):
+  9. Wait for the `protocol-test` script to get to a point where it says the following:
      ```
      Flextesa.daemons-upgrade:
        Pause